Why You're Not Getting Interviews — and What to Do About It

 Here's what's genuinely in your control and most often keeps you from reaching a person.

 The resume doesn't pass the ATS.
-Large companies take applications through an ATS (an applicant tracking system) — according to Jobscan, around 97.8% of Fortune 500 companies use one.
+Most large companies take applications through an ATS (an applicant tracking system).
 If your resume is hard for a machine to read or lacks the keywords from the job posting, the recruiter may simply never see it in the system's results.
 For the details on how to fix this, see the guide on ATS-friendly resumes.

 Generic text with no relevance to the role.
 Sending the same resume to every opening is a common cause of silence.
-A resume tailored to a specific position roughly doubles your chance of an invitation (Resumly/Jobscan).
-The recruiter (and the ATS) are looking for a match against the job's requirements, not a universal biography.
+The recruiter (and the ATS) are looking for a match against the specific job's requirements, not a universal biography, so relevance has to show immediately.
+Here's how to do it: the guide on tailoring your resume to the job.

 Responsibilities instead of achievements.
 "Responsible for…", "handled…" describes a process, not a result.
 Strong bullet points contain a number and an effect: what improved, by how much, over what period.
-Quantified achievements make you stand out in a queue of 258 similar applications.
+Quantified achievements make you stand out in a queue of hundreds of similar applications.

 What to do: a 6-step plan